-On our 2014 Overlanding trip with Acacia Africa we arrived to Spitzkoppe, Namibia on a near full moon.
+On our 2014 Overlanding trip with Acacia Africa, we arrived in Spitzkoppe, Namibia on a nearly full moon.
 The air was clear and cool without a cloud in the sky.
 Even with the moon being full, the sky was packed with stars.
 Normally the moon reflects light within the moisture and particles in the air making it hard to see the stars.
 However, the sky around Spitzkoppe was so clear and far removed from the world we still saw a ton of stars.

 I got out my tripod and followed my steps to take night photos in Africa and got a few of my favorite photos of our entire trip to Africa.

 As amazing as the main rock formation in Spitzkoppe was, I think the rock we parked our overland truck next to was nearly as impressive.
 The rock dwarfs our 20-meter long truck in what seemed like a single piece of stone.
 The other interesting thing about these stones are how smooth they look.
 Sands have swept across these rocks of millions of years giving them a smooth and rounded look that’s unlike anything I have seen before.
 A trip to Namibia wouldn’t be complete without camping in Spitzkoppe.